 Property taxes, sales taxes, franchise taxes, licenses, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 Entitlements are recorded as revenues when all eligibility requirements are met and the amount is received during the period of availability.
 Expenditure driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements are met and the amount is received during the period of availability.
 All other revenue items are considered to be measurable and available only when cash is received by the Town.

-The proprietary fund is reported using the economic resource measurement focus and the accrual basis of accounting.
-The Agency Fund has no measurement focus, but utilizes the accrual basis of accounting for reporting its assets and liabilities.
+The proprietary fund and fiduciary funds are reported using the economic resource measurement focus and the accrual basis of accounting.

 Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance